stegripe/ngelive/README.md

 ## Support

-For issues and questions, please contact us.
+For issues and questions, please contact our main place.